thelowlypeon/simple_logger/README.md

 * `enabled` (bool): you can manually disable SimpleLogger, such as when you're in development or test environments
 * `simple_logger_url` (string): set the destination for all your posted logs
 * `batch_size` (int): by default, SimpleLogger will queue 5 items before sending them
+* `ignore` (lambda): lamba that takes a loggable and returns a boolean indicating whether it should be ignored from logs
+* `ignore_paths` (regexp): regular expression for which paths to ignore from request logs

 ## Usage